 3. Be strategic

-Preparation and planning are key to success.
+Preparation and planning are key.
 "If you want to get financing for your venture, you must present a comprehensive strategic plan that focuses on analysis and numbers, which will have to be validated and even questioned," says Lacasse.

 4. Stack yourself against the competition